npragin/hpe-mpii-comparative/README.md

 ### Object Keypoint Similarity (OKS)

-Object Keypoint Similarity (OKS) is the primary metric used to evaluate human pose estimation performance.
-OKS is analogous to IoU (Intersection over Union) in object detection but specifically designed for keypoint-based tasks.
+Object Keypoint Similarity (OKS) is the primary metric for evaluating human pose estimation performance.
+OKS is analogous to IoU (Intersection over Union) in object detection but designed explicitly for keypoint-based tasks.

 The OKS between a predicted pose and a ground truth pose is calculated as: